GreatSealUSA/GreatSealUSA_Art/Experience_Pluribus_Project/Social_Media_Falling_Bigger_Cliff.md

 1. NO, no no no no no no. This is "Follow the Money" logic All The President's Men 1976 (USA 200) https://www.youtube.com/watch?v=QodGxD19_as that GOT US HERE in 2025.

 2. NO, no no no no no no. This is "Show me the Money" logic that got us here.
-Jerry Mc Programming of the mass man to bow to the sports team owners (Bellevue, Washington NFL purchase team I was upon) https://www.youtube.com/watch?v=IpwSXWq1wwU
+Jerry Mc Programming of the mass man to bow to the sports team owners (Bellevue, Washington NFL purchase team I was upon) https://www.youtube.com/watch?v=IpwSXWq1wwU that got We The People (Pluribus Us) here with shallow admiration of Walter White fiction characters.

 3. NO, no no no no no. Suppressed Mythology education!
 "The **economic interpretation of history is for the birds.
 Economics is itself a function of aspiration**.
 It's what people aspire to that creates the field in which economics works.
 And people who don't have any aspirations—you know, the problem of a businessman who can't get people to want anything.
 It's the want; it's the aspiration.
 And what is wanted is not simply one, two or three meals a day and a bed—that's not enough.
 It's got to be much more than that to make a life." - Cooper Union.
 March 1, 1967.
 Joseph Campbell